-Virtually any type of sensor and controller devices can be found that incorporate Modbus networking, including programmable logic controllers (PLCs), process controllers, process instruments, process sensors, PID controllers, motor drives, energy meters, Supervisory Control and Data Acquisition (SCADA) systems, programmable automation controllers (PACs), discrete sensors, valves, and many other embedded devices.
+You can find virtually every type of sensor and controller device incorporating Modbus networking, including programmable logic controllers (PLCs), process controllers, process instruments, process sensors, PID controllers, motor drives, energy meters, Supervisory Control and Data Acquisition (SCADA) systems, programmable automation controllers (PACs), discrete sensors, valves and many other embedded devices.

 In simple terms, Modbus is a method used for transmitting data over serial lines between electronic devices.
 Originally intended for communications between programmable logic controllers (PLCs) and computers, it has become a de facto standard communication protocol for connecting a wide range of industrial electronic devices.

-Subscribe to our Automation Education email series to learn the ins and outs of Modbus and the top industrial protocols in a byte-size weekly format!
+Subscribe to our Automation Education email series to learn the ins and outs of Modbus and other top industrial protocols in byte-size nuggets bi-weekly to your inbox!

-The Modbus serial communication protocol was developed by Modicon and published by the company in 1979 for use with its programmable logic controllers (PLCs).
+The Modbus serial communication protocol was developed by Modicon (now Schneider Electric) and published in 1979 for use with its Programmable Logic Controllers (PLCs).
 The early roots of Modicon started in 1968 with a core group of engineers led by Dick Morley that invented the first programmable logic controller.

 Modbus is an open standard, meaning that manufacturers can build it into their equipment without having to pay royalties.
 It is the most pervasive communications protocol in industrial automation and is the most commonly available means of connecting industrial electronic devices.